goochjs/amqp-python-go/README.md

 - Python 3.4 running on your local machine with access to the ActiveMQ servers on port 5672
   - Alternatively, you can run the scripts directly on the ActiveMQ servers
 - HA Proxy load balancer
-  - A configuration file for this is also provided (NB contains IP addresses, so may need adjusting for your environment)
+  - A configuration file for this is provided in the `haproxy` folder (NB contains IP addresses, so may need adjusting for your environment)

 ## Calling syntax